 Staff assignments and training are focused on meeting the unique needs of memory care residents.
 For example, special dementia training is provided to staff across all disciplines.
 Also, consistent staffing enables residents and staff to get to know each other more quickly, which can increase the resident’s comfort in our living center.

-The Veterans Community Living Center at Homelake does not have a separate, secure memory care area.
+Veterans Community Living Center at Homelake does not have a separate, secure memory care neighborhood.
 However, for individuals with Alzheimer’s disease or other forms of dementia who do not require a secure unit, Homelake provides care designed to meet their individual needs.